 Dr. Julie Nagam

 The University of Winnipeg is hosting this conference alongside Qaumajuq, the Inuit Art Centre at the Winnipeg Art Gallery.
 The University is a proud neighbour to this one-of-a-kind cultural arts centre.
-Having the world’s largest collection of contemporary Inuit art just across the street from the University provides a unique opportunity for students, faculty, and community members to learn the history, languages, and art of the Inuit people.
+Having the world’s largest collection of contemporary Inuit art right beside the University provides a unique opportunity for students, faculty, and community members to learn the history, languages, and art.

 The conference takes place April 6 to April 9, 2022, during the last weekend of Qaumajuq’s inaugural exhibition INUA: Inuit Nunangat Ungammuaktut Atautikkut (Inuit Moving Forward Together), which is curated by an all-Inuit team that has brought together work by over 90 Inuit artists from across the northern Canada, as well as some living in the urban South.

 The chance to view this exhibit before it closes provides conference-goers an opportunity to understand Inuit culture and connect to the land, beliefs, and values important to Inuit people.